Morristown Juvenile Attorney, Scott Gorman, is Known for His Unique and Extensive Experience

 There are differences in the terminology used in juvenile and adult criminal cases as well.
 For example, a juvenile cannot technically be “arrested.”
 Instead he or she is “detained” pending trial.
 Similarly, while a criminal case can result in a “conviction,” in juvenile cases a finding of guilt results in an “adjudication of delinquency.”

 Sentencing is also handled differently in juvenile and adult criminal cases.
 While New Jersey law establishes sentencing ranges for indictable offenses and disorderly persons offenses, family court judges have broad leeway to fashion sentences that they believe are appropriate to the circumstances at hand.
 While a juvenile sentence can include probation or detention (or both), it can also include alternative sentences that are designed (at least in theory) to help the juvenile learn from his or her mistakes.
+A Morristown juvenile attorney will be able to argue for the most beneficial and least harsh penalty available.

-Q: Can juveniles be tried as adults in New Jersey?
+Can juveniles be tried as adults in New Jersey?

 Yes, in appropriate cases.
 There are a variety of reasons why statute prosecutors may attempt to pursue criminal charges against a juvenile, recidivism being among the most common.
 If you or your child is at risk for criminal prosecution in New Jersey state court, fighting to prevent a transfer (or “waiver”) may be the first step toward mitigating the consequences of being detailed.

-Q: What are juveniles’ rights during delinquency proceedings in family court?
+What are juveniles’ rights during delinquency proceedings in family court?

 In delinquency proceedings, juveniles enjoy most of the same rights as adults who are facing criminal charges in state court (although, as mentioned previously, this does not include the right to a jury trial).
 The rights afforded to juveniles include: